 Baking Buttermilk Rusks

-TIP - if the rusks are browning too quickly in the oven, cover them with foil for the rest of the bake.
+TIP - if the rusks are browning too quickly in the oven, cover them with foil for the rest of the baking.

 TIP - when I bake the balls or bolletjies of dough in a loaf tin it takes about 45 minutes to bake, while a large slice takes about 45 to 60 minutes to bake.
 Because all ovens are different, check the loaves at the 30, 45 and 60-minute mark.